 - Legal, escrow, and multi-round negotiation need a single operator

 Read our comparison: When to Hire a Domain Broker vs Negotiate In-House.
+For what a buy-side broker actually does, see domain acquisition broker explained.
+When you want representation end-to-end, review domain acquisition services.

 The moment an owner learns who wants the domain and why, the price often moves.
 Stealth acquisition means a broker or representative contacts the owner without revealing the end buyer until terms are settled.